arael/moodle_rsd/RSD_Specification.md

 1. It adds information on the transport protocol.
 2. It allows an attribute-free syntax.
-3. It discribes the discorvery process
+3. It describes the discovery process

 ## Table of Contents